tovmassian/react-node-ts/README.md

 * Run `npm ci` to install your main(back-end) dependencies.
 * Run `npm run build` to build your production code in `/build` directory.
+* Run `npm start` to run your application on production.

 ## CI